projetoalfobre/a-geocat/aboutus.md

 You are free to distribute, remix, adapt, and build upon the material in any medium or format, even for commercial purposes, as long as you give credit to the creator(s).

-PLEASE NOTE that some datasets are a derivative work, this means that they are build upon data originally created or made available by others.
-This CC licence applies only to our original contributions and does not supersede any rights retained by the authors ofthe original data.
+**PLEASE NOTE** Some datasets are a derivative work, this means that they are build upon data originally created or made available by others.
+This CC licence applies only to our original contributions and does not supersede any rights retained by the authors of the original data.

 ### Attribution text

 Please check for the attribution text in each dataset page.
 We recommend:

 *name of dataset* by A-GeoCat (Alfobre.com), available under a Creative Commons Attribution 4.0 International (http://creativecommons.org/licenses/by/4.0) at https://projetoalfobre.github.io/a-geocat/